joseph-jja/pi-hotspot/README.md

   ```
 - hostapd
   - in /etc/defaults/hostapd set DAEMON_CONF="/etc/hostapd/hostapd.conf"
-  - use the hostapd.conf and set your ssid correctly
+  - use the hostapd.conf and set your ssid correctly => mostly works but needs tweaking
-  - put your shared key in /etc/hostapd/hostapd.wpa_psk
+  - put your shared key in /etc/hostapd/hostapd.wpa_psk => seems I had to use wpa_passphrase as this might not be working?
-- isc-dhcp-server
-  - copy this dhcp.conf to /etc/dhcp
-  - dhcp server will listen on 172.16.1.1 to change that edit /etc/defaults/isc-dhcp-server
+- follow instructions for dhcp server
-- /etc/network/interfaces
-  - copy the interfaces file to /etc/network/interfaces
-  - NOTE: there is a bug in this one where wlan1 does not start
+  - using 172.16.1.1 is a private IP address
 - union-fusefor read only fs
-  - copy the fstab to /etc/fstab
+  - copy the fstab to /etc/fstab => there is some read only setup done
   - use the mount_unionfs here in /usr/local/bin
-  - commendted out /etc/inittab some of the getty lines as it is headless
+  - commented out /etc/inittab some of the getty lines as it is headless
   - add this to your fstab
     ```
       tmpfs            /tmp            tmpfs   defaults,noatime,nosuid,nodev,noexec,mode=1777,size=64M